Henrik-Bruun/PowerShell-Get-MACvendor/README.md

 # PowerShell-Get-MACvendor
 PowerShell function / module to Get-MACvendor from MAC address.

-I needed a function to convert MAC addresses to  Vendors
+I needed a function to convert MAC addresses to  Vendors.

 Example